MAKING THEIR BODIES FIGURES OF SPEECH

 Tuesday afternoon to literally embody PEACE and "show solidarity

 with the people of Iraq," said the organizers.
-"Women from

 all ages and walks of life took off their clothes, not because they